lodauria/IoT_Group_Project/Technology.md

 The display is driven by a SSD1306 and is connected to the main board via I2C

-This device is connected via MQTT to the marina server using 6LoWPAN.
+This device is connected via LoRaWAN to the marina LoRaWAN gateway.

 [Get more details here](src/Devices/MonitorDevice)